 Tomás reached the door first.
 He held it open for Birch, an action which had, over the years, lost all significance when applied to anyone else.
 Holding the door for someone had just become a social necessity, something Tomás did out of habit rather than through any true desire to be kind or helpful.
-Yet … Continue reading Dinner
+Yet … Continue reading Dinner with Rin

 Taraji paused with his hand on the cubicle curtain.
 Every time he entered the space created by it was more difficult than the last.
 By the staff’s accounts, this time his brother’s injury had been grim.
 Sonaji had lost two limb: he left leg, and his right arm.
 He would be waking up, soon, and … Continue reading Similar

 Greetings, companions.
 Every year, I come back to my high school band camp as an instructor.
 This year is no different.
 For the next week, I will be very busy most hours of the day, and I'll probably be using my down time to rest.
 There likely won't be any posts this week, and if … Continue reading Band Camp!